 It is now the norm for employees to be working across multiple locations, hours and devices; the workforce no longer confined to a single office environment.

-As these diversified workplaces emerge, the need for team-based and collaborative, digitally connected work environments becomes to knowledge sharing, retention and access - aka the digital workplace.
+As these distributed workforces emerge, the need for team-based and collaborative, digitally connected work environments becomes to knowledge sharing, retention and access - aka the digital workplace.

 Step Two Designs defines a digital workplace as a “holistic set of workplace tools, techniques, platforms and environments, delivered in a coherent, usable and productive way.
 It allows stakeholders to co-create content and work together with little to no friction, delay or challenge to perform their jobs more effectively”.